spencertipping/xv/xv-x64.c.md

 Note that the first time you "reallocate" a buffer, it should have a zero start-pointer.
 Otherwise this call will do nothing and return an error code because it will think it couldn't free memory.
+You can free an ibuffer by reallocating it to size 0.

 ```c
 int xv_x64_reallocate_ibuffer(xv_x64_ibuffer *const buf,